magicbruno/mb-comingsoon/README.md

 	</script>

 	<script>
-		// You have few way to apply the plugin
+		// You have few way to initialize the plugin
 		// Passing a Date
 		$('#myCounter').mbComingsoon(new Date(2014, 5, 3, 9)) //Expires June 5th 2014 9 o'clock
-		//or
+		//or...
 		// Paasing a string (At your own risk!)
 		$('#myCounter').mbComingsoon("June 5th 2014")
 		//or